 There have been countless stories of mothers leaving their unwanted newborn babies in unsafe places like dumpsters or on the side of roadways, mostly out of fear or desperation.
-To help stop mothers from abandoning their babies in unsafe locations, states have enacted safe haven laws that allow mothers to leave their unwanted babies in designated locations such as hospitals or churches without fear of being charged with a crime.
+To help stop mothers from leaving their abandoned babies in unsafe locations, states have enacted safe haven laws that allow mothers to leave their unwanted babies in designated locations such as hospitals or churches without fear of being charged with a crime.

-Safe haven laws, also known as "Baby Moses laws", serve a dual purpose:
+Safe haven laws, also known as "Baby Moses laws," serve a dual purpose:

-- to protect unwanted babies from potential harm and safety hazards, and,
+- To protect unwanted babies from potential harm and safety hazards, and,

 Currently, all 50 states have safe haven laws on the books, varying between the age limit, persons who may surrender a child, and circumstances required to relinquish an infant child.
-In most cases, parents can leave newborns in safe locations without having to disclose their identity or without being asked questions.
+In most cases, parents can leave newborns in safe places without having to disclose their identity or without being asked questions.

 Conditions for Relinquishing a Baby

 Infant safe haven laws change depending on the state.
 Some states limit the age of who may be placed in a designated 'safe haven' to infants 72 hours old or younger.
 A few examples of these states include Alabama, California, Hawaii, and Wisconsin.
 Other states, like Arizona, Georgia, Illinois, New York, and Vermont, may accept infants up to 1 month of age.